 Who doesn’t love a brick oven pizza with its crispy crust and perfectly baked toppings?
-(It’s what the best pizza recipes have in common!)

 The only trouble with such a treat is that it’s extremely hard to make at home.
 We’ll tell you why this is such a daunting task and also how to achieve the closest replica.

 Neopolitan-style pizzas are special.
 The crust is crisp and flecked with tell-tale charred spots, evidence of being baked in an extremely hot oven.
 The interior of the dough is soft, elastic, tender, and fragrant, and the toppings are cooked to perfection.

 To achieve this perfect pizza, Italian pizza pros rely on brick ovens that typically heat to 700ºF (or more!).
 This high temperature cooks the pizza fast—we’re talking under two minutes!